 Are there any free hiking apps that offer great features?

-Can I use hiking apps offline or do I need internet access?
+Can I use hiking apps offline, or do I need internet access?

-If you’re looking for the best app in areas where cell service is spotty to non-existent, you’ll be pleasantly surprised to learn that many hiking apps were designed with just such situations in mind.
+If you’re looking for an app in areas where cell service is spotty to non-existent, you’ll be pleasantly surprised to learn that many hiking apps were designed with just such situations in mind.
 The only downside is that offline capability often separates an app’s paid version from its free version, so be prepared to invest in an upgrade.